Saturday, March 18, 2023

 This will show monitoring dashboard for all cluster nodes

-To avoid Azure charges, you should clean up the resources created.
+Let's see how to clean up the resources that were created.
 We can use the az group delete command to remove the resource group, AKS cluster, and all related resources.

 az group delete --name myResourceGroup --yes --no-wait